 What to Wear in Pondicherry as a Traveller ?

 As a travel destination, Pondicherry is one of the most liberal places you’ll come across in India.
 The fact that it was a French Colony for so long makes the people here quite modern in the way they dress.
 The western influence is quite obvious actually.

 In all of my solo trips here and travel experience with friends, I’ve not seen anyone judging me for what I wear.
-The local people have always been quite warm and non-judgmental.
-Even my fellow travelers have been respectful and decent.
+The local people have always been quite warm and non-judgemental.
+Even my fellow travellers have been respectful and decent.

 The only thing that should be kept in mind while deciding what to wear in Pondicherry is the right fabric.
 Reason being, the tropic humid weather of this land.
 Wearing a fabric that sticks will drain you down.
 So please avoid it at all costs.

 Outfits to Consider for a Trip to Pondicherry

 You should most certainly consider the following options for outfits during your trip.

 Outfit ideas for women in Pondicherry

 Cotton shirts and cotton trousers

 Long kurtis with loose cotton trousers